PokemonGoMap/RocketMap/CONTRIBUTING.md

 Please do not open a GitHub issue for support or questions.
 They are best answered via [Discord](https://discord.gg/RocketMap).
 GitHub issues are for RocketMap code issues *only*.

+## Project Managers

+The managers of the RocketMap project are Seb and Thunderfox, and can be reached in [Discord](https://discord.gg/RocketMap) should there be any questions regarding the contribution guidelines for RocketMap.

 ## How do I get started?

 RocketMap has two main dependencies to get started: